 Help your favorite trail dog stay safe on the trail with a custom-tailored first aid kit!

 Any hiker that brings the pup along knows how much room water, treats, and toys can take up in an already tight hiking backpack.
-Let the pup carry their own gear!
+So let the dog carry their gear!

 Perfectly made for dogs of all sizes, Ruffwear’s Approach Dog Pack fits like a harness and has plenty of room for all the hiking gear dogs will need (including water, leashes, and trail toys!).